Adventure Tourism

 Program description

-What if the great outdoors became your classroom?
-Our unique program will provide you with practical skills to supervise all necessary steps to organize professional outdoor group activities.
-Learn to plan, prepare, and supervise field trips, teach skills and techniques for summer and winter activities, interpret your environment, use maps and instruments for orientation, and maintain equipment.
+You dream of the sea, towering mountains, and majestic rivers?
+Then let the great outdoors of the Gaspésie become your classroom!
+Unique in Québec, our program will provide you with practical skills to supervise all the necessary steps to organize professional outdoor group activities.
+Learn to plan, prepare, and supervise fi eld trips, teach skills and techniques for summer and winter activities, interpret your environment, use maps and navigation instruments, and maintain equipment.

 rate in Quebec